Let’s be honest, as Front-end engineers, SEO is not a preferred subject.

 This “structured data,” used by Search engines, relies on JSON-LD, allowing to provide extra information for many types of data such as Article, Book, Review, Event, Course, and more.

-JSON-LD is a JSON object that follows a vocabulary to describe structured called schema.
+JSON object that follows a vocabulary to describe structured called

 1{